 - Domain Name System (DNS) poisoning: DNS is the technical standard used to translate websites from numbers, called IP addresses, into words.
 With DNS poisoning, also called DNS spoofing, cybercriminals make a fake website with a different IP address than the real one.

-- Dynamic Host Configuration Protocol (DHCP) starvation: DHCP servers tell a device where it can connect to a network.
+- Dynamic Host Configuration Protocol (DHCP) starvation: DHCP servers assign devices network configuration information so they can connect to a network.
 With DHCP starvation, cybercriminals overwhelm the server with fake packets so it redirects devices to different locations, usually ones the malicious actor owns.

 - JavaScript sniffing: JavaScript is a coding language on websites that allows you to input information.
-With JavaScript sniffing, cybercriminals add code to a website so the website sends them the information instead of sending it to the real website owner.
+With JavaScript sniffing, cybercriminals add code to a website so the website sends them the information instead of the real website owner.

 3 types of sniffing attacks